Updated on May 17th 2020, written by Dr David Owens.

-Figure 10 - Daily number of newly confirmed cases reported in Spain since January 10, 2020.
+Figure 11 - Daily number of newly confirmed cases reported in United Kingdom since January 10, 2020.

 Ultimately the impact of this disease on the population will be driven by the evolution of the epidemic.
 Excessive focus on the disease has the potential to distort real risk and significantly increase anxiety for the reasons previously discussed.

 Information and education are key factors in the management of infectious disease.
 We have discussed the importance of having an anchor against which to measure risk.
 We have chosen influenza as a known entity against which to compare risks.
 COVID-19 is not a type of influenza and we are certainly not down playing its importance.
 Currently this disease seems to be more severe.
 Until we know the number of mild cases we cannot be certain about the relative severity on a case by case basis.
 Influenza has an infection fatality rate of approximately 0.1%.
 The crude fatality rate of COVID-19 in Hong Kong is currently 0.39%.

 Influenza kills 650,000 people globally from respiratory disease.
 Although the numbers for COVID-19 are currently smaller they are accelerating.
 Whether COVID-19 has a greater or lesser disease burden than influenza will be determined by the ultimate size of the epidemic.
 This will depend in large part on the success of the public health interventions and comparison will only be possible in retrospect.
 Look at the changing numbers rather than cumulative COVID-19 numbers in isolation in order to get a sense of changing risk.

 1. Real-time dashboard. (n.d.).
 Retrieved from https://covid19.sph.hku.hk/